urql-graphql/urql/docs/basics/document-caching.md

 ## Request Policies

 The _request policy_ that is defined will alter what the default document cache does.
-By default the cache will prefer cached results and will otherwise send a request, which is called `cache-first`.
+By default, the cache will prefer cached results and will otherwise send a request, which is called `cache-first`.
 In total there are four different policies that we can use: